Rolling Thunder (video game): Gameplay

 The player controls Albatross, a member of the WCPO's (World Crime Police Organization) "Rolling Thunder" espionage unit.
 Albatross's mission is to save a missing female agent named Leila Blitz from a secret society named Geldra located in New York.

 Albatross must travel through two different segments or "stories", each composed of five stages, for a total of ten stages.
 Depending on the DIP switch settings, the player has the option to skip any of the first four stages and start at any point in "Story 1".
 On each stage, the player can enter doors to hide and take cover from enemies, and he can use crates or other obstacles to take cover from enemy fire.
 The player can jump over crates or jump up to higher or lower floors with rails, including stairs.
 The stages in "Story 2" are essentially harder versions of their "Story 1" counterparts, featuring more traps and different enemy placement.
 At the end of each stage, scenes from Leila's capture and ensuing torture are shown on an in-game large monitor screen.

-The player begins the game armed with a standard-issue pistol, which can be replaced with a submachine gun (that appears based on the distinctive real life Beretta M12 SMG) that allows for continuous firing by holding down the shoot button.
+The player begins the game armed with a standard-issue pistol, which can be replaced with a submachine gun (that appears based on the distinctive real life Beretta M12) that allows for continuous firing by holding down the shoot button.
 The player can find ammunition for either weapon by entering doors which are marked "bullets" or "arms".
 If the player runs out of machine gun ammo, they will switch back to the pistol.
 However, if the pistol runs out of ammo as well, then the player can only fire a single slow "chaser" bullet on-screen at a time until more ammo is acquired.
 The player can only take two physical hits from the enemy, as a single hit drains half of the life meter; the player is killed instantly when struck by a projectile attack such as enemy bullets or lasers, time runs out, or when falling without a floor.

 The main enemies are hooded soldiers known as Maskers.
 Their various outfits and colors determine their strength and attack pattern respectively.
 Some Maskers only throw grenades, and others will shoot while kneeling.
 Other enemies include ninjas, mutated bats known as Gelzos, panthers, shrieking yellow creatures known as Blogas, and lava men.
 At the end of the final stage, the player must battle the Geldra leader Maboo to rescue Leila and complete the mission.